gradle/gradle/design-docs/tooling-api-cancellation.md

 - Client cancels a long build
     - Some time after requesting, the client receives a 'build cancelled' exception and the daemon is no longer running.

+#### Open issues

+- Daemon client should send cancel message on same connection as it used to start the build.
+- User should not receive 'daemon disappeared' error message and log file contents on forceful stop.

 ### Story: Daemon waits short period of time for cancelled operation to complete